 290. SEMINAR IN GERMAN LINGUISTICS.
 Offered in accordance with student needs.
 Hours and credits to be arranged.

-[\301-302.
+301-302.
 MASTERS OF GERMAN LITERATURE.
 Throughout the year.
 Credit three hours a term.
 Open to all students.
 A knowledge of German is not required.
 Lectures and reading in English.
 M W F 2.
-Mr. ---.
-Offered in alternate years only.
-Not given in 1957-1958.]
+Mr. LANGE.